lynzrand/kuiper-sans/readme.md

 - [ ] Font itself
   - [ ] ASCII range

+## Building

+You will need a relatively new F# compiler to build the font.
+Other than that, it's just `dotnet run --project Rynco.KuiperSans`.

+## Developing

+`opentype.js` is used to verify the correctness of the font face output.
+You will need `pnpm` to install dependencies and `node` to run the verification scripts.

+## Shortcuts

+If you have `just` installed, you can run:

+- `just build` for building
+- `just verify` for verifying the output

 ## License

 Please do patiently wait until this thing is at least usable.